Three-cent silver: Type 1 (1851–1853)

 According to numismatic historian Walter Breen, "the new 3¢ coins were minted in large quantities, went immediately into circulation, and stayed there".
 Despite mechanical difficulties in striking so small a piece, a total of 5,446,400 were struck at Philadelphia in 1851, and 720,000 at New Orleans—the latter would prove the only mintage of three-cent pieces outside Philadelphia.
 The coins were shipped directly to post offices for use with stamps.
 Members of the public who wanted pieces were refused them by mint officials, who advised would-be purchasers to seek them at treasury depository branches.

 The small size of the coins, which were dubbed "fish scales", was disliked as they were easily lost.
 The mint used them to redeem some of the Spanish silver, but the bulk of those foreign coins remained in circulation.
 A shopper paying for a small purchase with a gold dollar might receive fifteen or so three-cent pieces and the remainder in badly worn fips and other small silver coins.
 One Philadelphia newspaper reported, derisively, that merchants were reduced to giving ladles full of three-cent pieces in change for a five-dollar banknote.

 Silver coins continued to flow out of the U.S. in 1852, and the three-cent silver saw its highest mintage, 18,663,500, all from Philadelphia.
 The value of these pieces was larger than that of all other silver coins struck by the mints in 1852.
 The chaotic state of commerce, with no circulating federal coin valued between the three-cent piece and gold dollar, was a source of concern, and mint officials and congressmen corresponded in 1852 concerning a reduction in weight of silver coins such as the half dime and half dollar.
-Congress at last responded by laws passed on February 21, 1853 and March 3, 1853.
+Congress at last responded with laws passed on February 21, 1853 and March 3, 1853.
 These reduced the weight of all silver coins except for the silver dollar.
-The three-cent piece had its weight reduced from .8 grams to .75, but its fineness increased to .900.
+The weight of the three-cent piece was reduced from .8 grams to .75, but its fineness increased to .900.
 Although the other reduced-weight silver coins were given legal tender limits of five dollars, that of the three-cent piece remained at thirty cents.
 Carothers theorized, "Congress, probably realizing that the 3 cent piece was a misfit at best, preferred to leave it with a discordant legal tender value".
 Pursuant to these congressional acts, mintage of the type 1 three-cent silver stopped on March 31, 1853.
 These changes to the silver coinage alleviated the problem of small change, as the new lightweight coins remained in circulation and were not then hoarded.